Oil tankers carrying two months of Venezuelan output stuck at sea

 Mexico's Libre Abordo, which along with related firm Schlager Business Group chartered three of the stranded cargoes according to the PDVSA documents, declined to comment.
 The companies were blacklisted by the US Treasury Department last week along with their owners for trading Venezuelan oil through a pact described by the firms as an oil-for-food agreement.

-Amsterdam-based GPB Global Resources, which chartered two other cargoes, declined to comment on the vessels, but said the company and its subsidiaries "are conducting business in compliance with all applicable rules and regulations, including US sanctions".
+Amsterdam-based GPB Global Resources, which chartered two other cargoes, declined to comment on the vessels, but said the firm and its subsidiaries "are conducting business in compliance with all applicable rules and regulations, including US sanctions."

 Hong-Kong based Richeart International, in charge of another four shipments, could not be reached for comment.